Robust copula estimation for one-shot devices with correlated failure modes: Introduction

 Copula-based approaches have recently been applied to one-shot device data.
 Ling et al. \cite{Ling2021} were the first to apply copula models in this context.
 Using a parametric framework, they employed Archimedean copulas to analyze devices with two failure modes.
 Subsequently, Ashkamini and Rezaei \cite{Ashkamini2023} and Salem and Elsawah \cite{Salem2024} developed Bayesian approaches for this purpose.
 More recently, Prajapati et al. \cite{Prajapati2023} investigated the issue of copula model misspecification.
 However, all these studies have primarily relied on maximum likelihood estimation (MLE).
 Although MLE is known for its efficiency under ideal conditions, it is particularly sensitive to outliers and model misspecification—factors that are often present in high-stakes testing environments.

 In this paper, we introduce a divergence-based estimation method for copula models that enhances robustness without sacrificing efficiency.
 Unlike MLE, divergence-based methods may be less affected by anomalies or deviations from model assumptions.
-Although divergence methods have previously been applied to one-shot testing data (see \cite{Balakrishnan2025,Balakrishnan2024,Balakrishnan2023}), their application in the context of dependent failure modes via copulas has not yet been explored.
+Although divergence methods have previously been applied to one-shot testing data (see \cite{Balakrishnan2025,Balakrishnan2024,Balakrishnan2019ieee,Balakrishnan2023, Baghel2024}), their application in the context of dependent failure modes via copulas has not yet been explored.

 The remainder of this paper is organized as follows.
-In Section \ref{sec:dataModel}, we describe the data structure of one-shot device testing with multiple failure modes and provide an illustrative example.
+In Section \ref{sec:dataModel}, we describe the data structure of one-shot device testing with multiple failure modes and provide illustrative examples.
 Section \ref{sec:Copulas} reviews the fundamentals of copula models, with a focus on Archimedean copulas—specifically, the Gumbel-Hougaard and Frank families.
 Section \ref{sec:Estimation} introduces the proposed estimation framework and details the statistical methodology.
-In Section \ref{sec:numerical}, we assess the performance of the proposed method through simulation studies and demonstrate its application to a real-world dataset.
+In Section \ref{sec:numerical}, we assess the performance of the proposed method through simulation studies and demonstrate its application to two real-world datasets.
 Finally, Section \ref{sec:conclusions} summarizes our findings and discusses avenues for future research.
+We add some relevant information in the Appendix.